SheGeeks/Frontend-Mentor-Projects/README.md

 # Frontend Mentor Projects

-Below are challenges I've completed, am currently working through, and interested in taking on when time permits from FrontendMentor.io.
+These are challenges I've completed, am currently working through, and interested in taking on when time permits from FrontendMentor.io.

-Up above you can review my solutions for each challenge in their respective folders.
 Down below are the links to demo my live solutions.
-Feedback and collaborations are welcome on all projects!
+Up above you can review my code for each challenge in their respective folders.
+Feedback and collaborations are welcome!

 ---